-- 1. Importance and/or relevance and applicability of proposed project to the program goals (25 points): This ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, federal, regional, state, or local activities.
+- 1. Importance and/or relevance and applicability of proposed project to the program goals (30 points): This ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, federal, regional, state, or local activities.
 For the Coastal Resilience Network Program this includes the following categories: - a.
-Leveraging, enhancing, or creation of a network or framework: Does the project demonstrate integration of federal, state, territorial, and local organizations and activities?
-Does the project leverage or establish a professional or technical network?
-(10 Points) - b.
+Leveraging, enhancing, or creation of a network or framework: Does the project leverage or establish a professional or technical network?
+Does it leverage expertise from multiple disciplines?
+Will the network continue to build regional or local capacity after the project and initial funding is complete?
+(10 Points)

+- b.
 Program objectives and priorities: Does the project effectively enhance resilience or capacity of a coastal community through public engagement, collaboration, and coordination?
 Does the project address one or more of the five program priorities?
 Are project outcomes and goals specific and applied to a local community(ies) or a region?
 Does the project undergo a collaborative approach and provide significant value to local communities?
+Does the project leverage existing and applicable national and regional/local resilience efforts?
 (10 Points) - c.
-Partnerships: Does the proposal include strong letters of collaboration from partners and community members?
-Does the project demonstrate engagement with all relevant partners needed to effective develop or leverage the project and networks?
-Does the project demonstrate community level support and engagement?
-(5 Points) - 2.
-Technical and scientific merit (25 Points): This criterion assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
+Partnerships: Does the project demonstrate integration of federal, state, territorial, and local organizations and activities?
+Does the proposal include strong letters of collaboration from partners and community members?
+Does the project demonstrate engagement with all relevant partners needed to effectively develop or leverage the project and networks?
+Does the project demonstrate community-level support and engagement?
+Does the proposal include specific tasks and roles for partners?
+(10 Points) - 2.
+Technical and scientific merit (25 Points): This criterion assesses whether the approach is technically sound and/or innovative, the methods are appropriate, and there are clear project goals and objectives.
 For the Coastal Resilience Networks Program this includes the following categories: - a.
-Clearly defined, focused and realistic objectives: Is the approach appropriate for the stated goals and objectives?
-Are the project goals and objectives achievable within the proposed time-frame?
+Clearly defined, focused, and realistic objectives: Is the approach appropriate for the stated goals and objectives?
+Are the project goals and objectives achievable within the proposed timeframe?
 (9 Points) - b.
 Integration with existing resources, networks, plans, or frameworks: Does the proposal promote interoperability or integration with components of regional and national systems or networks?
 (9 Points) - c.
 Does the proposed approach incorporate current guidance, scientific, and/or technical advancements in the design and implementation of the proposed work?
-(7
+(7 Points) - 3.
+Overall qualifications of the funding applicants (15 Points): This criterion ascertains whether the funding applicant possesses the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
+For the Coastal Resilience Networks Program this includes the following categories: - a.
+Does the applicant show the capability and experience in successfully completing similar projects?
+Are the investigators qualified and is the organizational framework appropriate to conduct a project of the nature and scope proposed?
+(5 points) - b.
+Are the partners involved in the project qualified?
+Are investigators from other agencies and institutions within the region included as key personnel on the project to capitalize on available expertise and promote a regional approach?
+(5 points)